 Credential Student Service Center

 IMPORTANT!
 You should request all transcripts sent directly to your home address, once you have gathered all transcripts you may submit them to both offices separately.
-The university does not accept electronic transcripts, however, the university does accept electronic copies of transcripts for your University file.
+The department does not accept electronic transcripts, however, the university does accept electronic copies of transcripts for your University file.
 Have transcripts for your University application send directly from the

 If currently a Cal State East Bay student or a Cal State East Bay graduate, transcripts do not need to be submitted unless you have completed

 Please note: If you are in the process of completing a bachelor’s degree at a school other than Cal State East Bay you will be required to provide a certificate of completion from your university’s registrar’s and one additional official transcript after your degree has been awarded.
 Your bachelor's degree must have been awarded by a regionally accredited institution of higher education.

 Foreign transcripts (if applicable) - Applicants with international transcripts must provide a copy of an official evaluation of that coursework by a CTC approved agency, for a list of approved agencies visit FOREIGN TRANSCRIPT EVALUATION

 4. Admissions Checklist: The Admissions Checklist needs to be submitted with your application, only once.
 You will need to sign and date the bottom.